Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 Some sets of arms can be used in different **modes** (such as _thrown_, _radial_, _piercing_, or _cleaving_).
 Whenever you make a basic attack with one of these weapons, you may choose a mode to use, in addition to the **standard mode** (which attacks a single target at full efficacy at the weapon's range).
-The mode of a weapon alters the base behaviour of the weapon, typically by altering its range, targets, efficacy or so on.
+The mode of a weapon alters the base behavior of the weapon, typically by altering its range, targets, efficacy or so on.

 Modes can be combined, multiplying together any changes to efficacy.
 For example, you might combine the _splashing_ and _thrown_ modes when making an attack with a vial of bubbling acid.